 As with Invisalign trays, retainers can be easily misplaced.
 To avoid losing yours, keep it in a sturdy, brightly colored container to protect it and make it more visible.
 If you happen to misplace your aligner or retainer, consult your orthodontist.

 If you’re looking for a straighter smile, don’t hesitate to contact us.
 We have years of experience in helping people find the right orthodontic treatment for their needs, whether traditional braces or Invisalign retainers.
 We want you to feel confident when you smile – and we can help make that happen.
-Contact Kumra Ortho today to schedule your appointment and start your journey to a straighter smile!
+Contact Kumra Orthodontics today to schedule your appointment and start your journey to a straighter smile!